rerobots/MistyPackageManager/README.rst

 All participation must follow our code of conduct, elaborated in the file CODE_OF_CONDUCT.md in the same directory as this README.

+The source code repository is available at https://github.com/rerobots/MistyPackageManager

 License
 -------